connexta/eve/README.md

 yarn server (synonymous with node server/server.js)
 ```
 Then navigate to 0.0.0.0:8080 on Mac or localhost:8080 on Windows.
-It is necessary to run server if you are to test components that utilize backend API calls (i.e. Grafana)
+It is necessary to run the server if you are testing components that utilize backend API calls (i.e. Grafana)

 ### Running the Wallboard in Dockerized environment
-run
+Make sure Docker is running, then run
 ```
 make go
 ```